Bafy78/simd_clustering/tri_algorithmes_clustering.md

 1. Choose the initial centroids (many methods, random, arbitrary by user, or K-means++,...)
 2. Loop:
     1. Assign each sample to its nearest centroid
+        * If a cluster receives no samples, the algorithm must define an empty-cluster policy before recomputing centroids, such as keeping the previous centroid, reinitializing it, or relocating it to a high-error sample.
     2. Create new centroids by taking the mean value of all of the samples assigned to each previous centroid

     Stop the loop when the distance between a previous centroid and the new one is less than a threshold.